-Watch the video & learn how to build a crosscut sled
+Watch the video & learn how to build a table saw sled

-In this video, you can see how to make a crosscut sled, just like mine.
+In this video, you can see how I made my version of the rockler table saw crosscut sled with t track, just like mine.

 After watching this video, you can continue to discover all the details on how to make a cross cut sled for your workshop.

-The step-by-step instructions below will show you how to build a crosscut sled.
+The step-by-step instructions below will show you how to build a crosscut sled for small table saws.

 Also, don’t forget to download the free cross cut sled plans!

 That will make building yours so much easier.

 Now that we have gone through the list of what we all need for this project, I will explain step by step how to make this table saw jig.